 I have recently been heart-broken hearing of new incidences of visual-stimulated prurient behavior infiltrating a beloved leader and church, a school, a marriage.
 Glances grow into gazes grow into monsters that devour individuals, families, institutions, sometimes wreaking irreparable harm.
 Our holy God knew best to outlaw the bowing down to what we see, knowing it becomes the laying down of resolve, the relinquishing of purity, the life ridden with idol poison.
 The only way to avoid these temptations is to worship and serve Him alone.
 He must be all in all, at the controls of our mind’s control of our eyes.

-Be careful little eyes what you see, and be careful little hands what you make and hold too tight.
+Be careful little eyes what you see, and be careful little hands what you make and hold too tightly.
 Where have I constructed graven images that steal my attention from higher things?
 Where am I allowing even beautiful and good delights to hold my affections here on earth and diminish my first love for Christ?
 Where have I become too big, and slipped into perceiving Him as too small?

 King of kings, You alone are worthy of all glory, honor and praise.
 I offer my idols at Your altar, for You are my All in all.